RESEARCH HIGHLIGHTS (updated)[ HOME ] [ SEMINARS ] [ RESEARCH ] [ SELECTED PUBLICATIONS ] [ PEOPLE ]

 Entropy, Lyapunov exponents, and fractal dimensionEntropy and Lyapunov exponents are two different ways to capture dynamical complexity: entropy measures randomness in the sense of information theory, while positive Lyapunov exponents measure the rates at which nearby orbits diverge.
 It was known (shortly before I entered the field) that entropy is bounded above by the sum of positive Lyapunov exponents, and that these two quantities are equal for conservative systems.
-Ledrappier and I completed and clarified the picture: (A) We gave a necessary and sufficient condition for these two quantities to be equal, namely when the measure is SRB (see below); and (B) we proved that in general, the gap between them can be expressed in terms of the dimensions of the invariant measure .
+Ledrappier and I completed and clarified the picture: (A) We gave a necessary and sufficient condition for these two quantities to be equal, namely when the measure is SRB (see paragraph on Natural invariant measures); and (B) we proved that in general, the gap between them can be expressed in terms of the dimensions of the invariant measure .
 These relations are very general; they hold for all diffeomorphisms and flows on finite dimensional manifolds.

 The results above are part of a subject called nonuniform hyperbolic theory.
-I would like to extend this theory to stochastic and infinite dimensional systems.
+I have continued to work on extending this theory to stochastic and infinite dimensional systems.
 Averaging effects of random noise should simplify the dynamical picture .
 Extension to infinite dimensions will expand the scope of this theory to include semiflows defined by, e.g., dissipative parabolic PDEs; see for a first step.

 Natural invariant measures